paulio11/P2-Co-op-Your-Pay/README.md

 ### User Goals
 **New employee goals:**

+As a new employee:
-- As a new employee, I want to quickly navigate to what I need.
+- I want to quickly navigate to what I need.
 - I want the information to be clear, relevant and accurate.

 **Current employee goals:**

+As a current employee:
-- As a current employee, I want help with the problems I have with my pay.
+- I want help with the problems I have with my pay.
 - I want to know when payday is.
 - I want help with keeping track and calculating my pay.